Why is my gas bill so high in the winter?

 Instead of big natural gas bills in the winter, you can spread those expenses across the whole year and be much friendlier to your budget.
 The Equalized Billing Program is open for enrollment during the month of May.
 Mark your calendars, and sign up this year!

 We recognize that high heating bills impose a hardship, especially for elderly or disabled customers on a fixed income.
 Heating assistance is available through our Feel the Heat Fund.
 The Feel the Heat Fund is funded by customers and employees who donate directly to the fund by adding a dollar or more each month to their bill payment.
 Donations are collected by YCNGA and transferred to the United Way of York County for funding decisions through their partner agencies.
 If you or someone you know might qualify for assistance, contact a partner agency to apply.
 Learn more…

 The Good News!

 Although it’s cold in S.C. and you’re using more energy, know that you’re not alone.
 According to the U.S. Department of Energy, nearly half of all households use natural gas to heat their homes.
 The good news – natural gas costs less to use than other major home energy sources!
 Gas rates have stayed relatively stable for several years not fluctuating more than a few pennies in either direction.
-Currently gas rates for a General Residential customer are $1.06 per therm, with a Preferred Residential Rate (for those who use gas year round) at only $1.01 per therm.
+Currently gas rates for residential customers are under $1 per therm.